pgRouting/pgrouting/doc/src/pgRouting-installation.rst

 DOC_USE_BOOTSTRAP  BOOL=OFF  If ON, use sphinx-bootstrap for HTML pages of the
                              users documentation
-EN                 BOOL=ON   if OFF the English documentation will no be built ES                 BOOL=ON   if OFF the Spaish documentation will no be built ZH_HANS            BOOL=ON   if OFF the Chinese simplified documentation will no
+EN                 BOOL=ON   if OFF the English documentation will no be built ES                 BOOL=ON   if OFF the Spanish documentation will no be built SV                 BOOL=ON   if OFF the Swedish documentation will no be built ZH_HANS            BOOL=ON   if OFF the Chinese simplified documentation will no
                              be built
 ================== ========= ============================